 🌟 At our last School Board meeting, Amber Hanson was honored by the Hood Canal Education Foundation with this spring’s Volunteer Award! 🌟 Amber wears many hats in our community, including chairing the Hood Canal Indian Parent Committee, where she’s helped bring families together to support Native students and all students—whether it’s through championing the Since Time Immemorial curriculum, staff trainings, or hands-on projects like the recent 3rd grade drum-making experience. 🙌 She played a key role in the successful passage of both our Capital and EP&O levies, and she’s always ready to lend a hand or a voice when needed.
 In her official role as the College and Career Coordinator for the Skokomish Indian Tribe, she continues to empower our students—recently helping several attend the College and Career Fair at the Skokomish Community Center.
 As part of the award, Amber received a $50 Hood Canal Market Fresh gift card for herself and a $500 donation from the Foundation to support any school program she chooses. 🎉 Thank you, Amber, for your heart, leadership, and the many ways you make a difference for our students every day. 💙

-23 days ago, Hood Canal School District
+about 2 months ago, Hood Canal School District

 person receiving award